 Also, spokesperson for the Obi-Datti Presidential Campaign Council, (PCC) Yunusa Tanko in a press statement issued last week said LP had “lost confidence in INEC’s capacity to conduct a free and fair election”.

-Sinafi Omanga is a multimedia journalist and researcher with the International Centre for Investigative Reporting.
-He has a keen interest in humanitarian reporting, social justice, and environment.
+Sinafi Omanga works as a multimedia and investigative reporter at the International Centre for Investigative Reporting - ICIR.
+He has a keen interest in accountability, health and environmental issues.

 Twitter handle: